-Rule 233: Keep well back from the hard shoulder

-- walk to an emergency telephone on your side of the carriageway the telephone is free of charge and connects directly to the Highways Agency or the police.
+- control on the verge.
+Never attempt to place a warning triangle on a motorway - do not put yourself in danger by attempting even simple repairs - ensure that passengers keep away from the carriageway and hard shoulder, and that children are kept under control - walk to an emergency telephone on your side of the carriageway the telephone is free of charge and connects directly to the Highways Agency or the police.
 Use these in preference to a mobile phone.
-Always face the traffic when you speak on the phone - give full details to the Highways Agency or the police; also inform them if you are a vulnerable

-- return and wait near your vehicle (well away from the carriageway and hard shoulder) - if you feel at risk from another person, return to your vehicle by a right-hand door and lock all doors.
-Leave your vehicle again as soon as you feel this danger has passed.

-234 Before you rejoin the carriageway after a breakdown, build up speed on the hard shoulder and watch for a safe gap in the traffic.
-Be aware that other vehicles may be stationary on the hard shoulder.

-235 If you cannot get your vehicle onto the hard shoulder

-- do not attempt to place any warning device on the carriageway - switch on your hazard warning lights - leave your vehicle only when you can safely get clear of the carriageway.
+Always face the traffic when you speak on the phone - give full details to the Highways Agency or the police; also inform them if you are a vulnerable motorist such as disabled, older or travelling alone - return and wait near your vehicle (well away from the carriageway and hard shoulder) - if you feel at risk from another person, return to your vehicle by a right-hand door and lock all doors.
+Leave your vehicle again as soon as you feel this danger has passed. - 244.
+Before you re-join the carriageway after a breakdown, build up speed on the hard shoulder and watch for a safe gap in the traffic.
+Be aware that other vehicles may be stationary on the hard shoulder. - 245.
+If you cannot get your vehicle onto the hard shoulder - do not attempt to place any warning device on the carriageway - switch on your hazard warning lights - leave your vehicle only when you can safely get clear of the carriageway.

+246. Get help

+- use the free emergency telephone to obtain advice and assistance - contact a breakdown recovery service - always face the traffic when you speak to remain aware of vehicle or debris coming towards you - inform them if you are a vulnerable motorist such as disabled, older or travelling alone - wait well away from your vehicle and moving traffic, behind - the safety barrier where there is one - if you are unable to exit your vehicle or if you have not stopped - near a free emergency telephone, call 199 immediately and ask eCall.
+Press the SOS button if your vehicle has one.

+- for the police.
+Alternatively, press your SOS button if your - vehicle has one and ask for the police.

+Communicating your location.
+How to identify your location to the emergency services.

+App.
+Use a mobile telephone mapping application.
-236 Disabled drivers.
-If you have a disability which prevents you from following the above advice you should

-- stay in your vehicle

-- switch on your hazard warning lights

-- display a 'Help' pennant or, if you have a car or mobile telephone, contact the emergency services and be prepared to advise them of your location.
+- 247. Disabled drivers.
+If you have a disability which prevents you from following the above advice you should - stay in your vehicle - switch on your hazard warning lights - display a 'Help' pennant or, if you have a car or mobile telephone, contact the emergency services and be prepared to advise them of your location.